 A new neuroscience study makes the distinction between the “traditional” art and modern art, as being the difference between what’s expected, and the unexpected, between what’s safe, and what’s unsure, between comfort and change, between same and growth, between bottom-up thinking and top-down thinking.

-And I have to tell you, that with 12 years of art behind me, and after continuing as an oil painter for the sheer joy of it, even though I still enjoy the lyricism and “reality” of what we call “conventional” art, I’d trade that for modern art every single time.
+And I have to tell you, that with 12 years of art school behind me, and after continuing as an oil painter, sculptor and graphic artist, for the sheer creative joy of it, even though I still appreciate the lyricism and “reality” of what we call conventional art, I’d trade it all for modern art every single time.

 Art can be intimidating.
 It is easier to be open to something that you’re more familiar with, yes, it is.
 So I don’t suggest taking a complete novice to the MoMA for their first art outing.

-But once you’ve been to a couple of traditional art museums that will delect your spirit with, to them, the newly explored forms, myths, and colors, try to get out of your comfort zone and go explore the brilliant minds of the post-renaissance, modern artists that span the artistic realms from the 1850s or so into the 1970s.
+But once you’ve been to a couple of classical art museums that will delect your spirit and ignite your imagination, try to get out of your comfort zone and go explore the brilliant minds of the post-renaissance, modern artists that span the artistic realms from the 1850s or so into the 1970s.
 Dare I suggest you continue exploring past the 1970’s, looking at contemporary artists creating masterpieces with the help of AI, blockchain, and showcasing their work in the Metaverse?
 We’ll take a look at contemporary artists and their works in a further article, but for today, let us bring you some of the best that Modern Art has to offer.

 But I digress…

-In the United States, and since 2002, we’ve had the privilege to come face to face, or better yet, soul to soul, with the masterpieces of the modern art, as well as all of the upcoming artists of our times, once a year, in Miami.
-This yearly event is made manifest by the creators of Art Basel, the pre-eminent modern art “conference” in the world.
+In the United States, and since 2002, we’ve had the privilege to come face to face, or better yet, soul to soul, with the masterpieces of modern art, as well as an array of spellbinding contemporary artists, once a year, in Miami.
+This yearly event is made manifest by the creators of Art Basel, the pre-eminent modern art fair in the world.
 The main Art Basel show is in, well, Basel, Switzerland.
-But they’ve expanded into the U.S. with the Art Basel Miami week, and into Asia, with Art Basel Hong Kong, to bring modern art to the world.
+But they’ve expanded into the US market with the Art Basel Miami week, and into Asia, with Art Basel Hong Kong, to bring modern and contemporary art to the world.

-This past December we were privileged to attend Art Basel Miami which had taken over the entire Miami Convention Center and the neighborhood.
-The event was massive, with arts curated into different sections that could focus on either new artists, new art trends, curated art pieces by one artist, special galleries, and installations, with a focus on the Americas, North and South, but not lacking the art or the gallery presence from places like Paris, Madrid, Berlin, and many other European and Asian’ cities.
+This past December we were privileged to attend Art Basel Miami which had taken over the entire Miami Convention Center and a lot of other Miami neighborhoods.
+The event was massive, with art curated into different sections that could focus on either new artists, new art trends, curated art pieces by one artist, special galleries, installations, design, architecture, with a focus on the Americas, North and South, but not lacking the art or the gallery presence from places like Paris, Madrid, Berlin, and many other European and Asian’ cities.

-It’s art, and also discussion around art, with panels that explore the impact of art to our society, and vice-versa, the voices of women in art, the new tech developments that keep taking artists into the highly technical areas of artificial intelligence, robotics, and blockchain.
+It’s art, and also discussions around art, with panels that explore the impact of art on our society, and vice-versa, the voices of women in art, the new tech developments that keep taking artists into the highly technical areas of artificial intelligence, robotics, and blockchain.

-Among the greats like Picasso, Rothko, Miro, Khalo, Monet, Chagall, Kandinsky, Giacometti and Soulages, we were able to discover the new, the fresh, the ones that don’t exhibit much in the U.S., the artists that are shown to the North American market once, in shows like this one…
+Among the greats like Picasso, Rothko, Miro, Khalo, Monet, Chagall, Kandinsky, Giacometti and Soulages, we were able to discover the new, the fresh, the ones that don’t exhibit much in the U.S., the artists that are shown to the North American art market once in a lifetime, in shows like this one…

 Now, about the actual artists that were shown, we have a few favorites.
 We also looked at the work of specific female artists that have influenced not only their generation but also all the future generations of artists following them.